Brill-Noether reconstruction of index one prime Fano threefolds: index one prime Fano threefolds and their Kuznetsov components

-\section{Index one Prime Fano threefolds and their Kuznetsov components}
+\section{index one prime Fano threefolds and their Kuznetsov components}

 A smooth projective variety with ample anticanonical bundle is called \emph{Fano}.
 A Fano variety is called \emph{prime} if it has Picard number one.
-For a prime Fano variety $X$, we can choose a unique ample divisor such that $\mathrm{Pic}(X)\cong \mathbb{Z}\cdot H$.
-The \emph{index} of a prime Fano variety is the least integer $i_X$ such that $-K_X=i_X\cdot H$.
-The \emph{degree} of a prime Fano threefold is $d_X:=H^3$.
+Thus, for a prime Fano variety $X$, there is a unique ample generator $H$ such that $\Pic(X)\cong \ZZ H.$ The \emph{index} of $X$ is the positive integer $i_X$ determined by $-K_X=i_XH.$ The \emph{degree} of a prime Fano threefold is $d_X\coloneqq H^3.$

 In this paper, we mainly consider prime Fano threefolds of index one.
-The prime Fano threefolds are classified in \cite{shafa}.
-We list some of their properties below, see also \cite{KPS}.
+These threefolds are classified in \cite{shafa}; we recall some of their properties below, following also \cite{KPS}.
+For an index one prime Fano threefold, the genus $g$ is determined by $H^3=2g-2$.
+We have: